-Salisbury's Historic Districts
+Salisbury's Historic Resources

 Salisbury has ten National Register Historic Districts, and five of those are also Local Historic Districts.
 Each of the five local districts includes all or portions of a number of the National Register Districts.
+In addition, Salisbury has six Local Historic Landmark properties.

-It is important to provide a distinction between national and local districts.
+It is important to provide a distinction between National Register and local designations.
 National Register Historic Districts are primarily honorary, indicating that they include a collection of buildings that is important to architectural history and worthy of preservation.
 While honorary, districts do come with significant tax incentives for preservation.
 National Register District designation alone does not require a property owner to go through the City of Salisbury's design review process detailed in this document.

-Local historic districts have been designated by the Salisbury City Council to be important to the architectural heritage and history of the Salisbury community.
-These districts are established through local historic overlay zoning, which requires that exterior changes to properties be reviewed and approved prior to undergoing any improvements.
+Local Historic Districts and Local Historic Landmarks have been designated by the Salisbury City Council to be important to the architectural heritage and history of the Salisbury community.
+These districts and properties are established through local historic overlay zoning, which requires that exterior changes to properties be reviewed and approved prior to undergoing any improvements.
 Locally zoned historic districts do not, however, regulate the underlying use of the property, only that the property owners follow the Design Review Process outlined in the following pages.

-The design guidelines are based on best practices in historic preservation as determined by the National Park Service (NPS) and the North Carolina State Historic Preservation Office (SHPO).
-The guidelines are adopted by Salisbury City Council and implemented through the local historic overlay zoning.
+The design standards are based on best practices in historic preservation as determined by the National Park Service (NPS) and the North Carolina State Historic Preservation Office (SHPO).
+The standards are adopted by Salisbury City Council and implemented through the local historic overlay zoning.

-While these guidelines are in a sense a regulatory tool for locally zoned historic districts, they are designed to be useful for anyone who owns a historic property.
+While these standards are in a sense a regulatory tool for locally zoned historic districts and properties, they are designed to be useful for anyone who owns a historic property.